simondona/exp-control-bec-tn/README.md

-# Experiment Control BEC TN
+# Experiment Control

-Software interface for the FPGA-based digital control system, used in the atomic physics experiment of the ultracold gases laboratory at the University of Trento (BEC research group).
+Software interface for the FPGA-based digital control system, used in the atomic physics experiment of the ultracold gases laboratory at the University of Trento - Italy (BEC research group).

 ## Install (Debian/Ubuntu)

-Install `python2.7`, `numpy`, and `pyqt4`:
+Install `python2.7`, `numpy`, `matplotlib`, and `pyqt4`:
 ```
-sudo apt-get install python-numpy python-qt4
+sudo apt-get install python-numpy python-matplotlib python-qt4
 ```

 Install FTDI support (use an updated version for `pylibftdi`):